vince426/Music-and-Mental-Health/README.md

 This is a survey conducted by Catherine Rasgaitis from 'https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results'

-I do not own the dataset
+I do not own the dataset.

 I just created visualizations for it.